- Participating Physician Groups (PPG)

 The Mental Health Services Division (MHSD) oversees CMHPs and each county is required to provide access to specialty mental health services for Medi-Cal members.
 Refer to the MHSD Medical Necessity Criteria document for additional information about criteria for specialty mental health services.

-Refer to the Medi-Cal Recommended Drug List (RDL) located on Health Net's provider portal under Pharmacy Information > Drug Information for California State Health Programs for psychotherapeutic medications excluded from Health Net's contract with the state.
-These medications are covered through the Medi-Cal fee-for-service (FFS) program.
+Refer to the Medi-Cal Rx program for psychotherapeutic medications excluded.
+These medications are covered through the Medi-Cal fee-for-service (FFS) or Medi-Cal Rx program.
 Providers must bill the state directly for these medications.